mastercomfig/mastercomfig/docs/setup/clean_up.md

+---
+description: How to completely reset TF2, including uninstalling mastercomfig or other configs.
+---

 # Clean Up

+!!! danger
-**NOTE: This will reset ALL settings.
-Make sure you back up your binds and other custom settings before you do this.**
+    This will reset ALL settings.
+Make sure you back up your binds and other custom settings before you do this.

+!!! info
-**NOTE: These steps are no longer required to install mastercomfig, but is kept here to document how to completely reset TF2.**
+    These steps are no longer required to install mastercomfig, but is kept here to document how to completely reset TF2.

 If you want to remove your config, delete any configs you may have in `tf/custom` and delete the `tf/cfg` folder.